News

 She told FM Mike Klein that she's living in Jordan because it's not safe to return to Palestine.

 With just three rounds to go, the Women's Olympiad is as close as many predicted before it began.
-In round nine we see Poland take on Kazakhstan, while India face the United States—the other team that beat them in 2022.
+In round nine we see Poland take on Kazakhstan, while India faces the United States—the other team that beat them in 2022.

 2024 Chess Olympiad Round 9 Team Pairings: Women (Top 15)